Hans Fritzsche: Military tribunal

-Nuremberg prosecutor Alexander Hardy later said that evidence not available to the prosecution at the time proved Fritzsche not only knew of the extermination of European Jews but also "played an important part in bringing [Nazi crimes] about," and would have resulted in his conviction.
-Fritzsche was later classified as Group I (Major Offenders) by a denazification court which gave him the maximum penalty, nine years of hard labor in a labor camp.
-He was pardoned in September 1950.
+Nuremberg prosecutor Alexander Hardy later said that evidence not available to the prosecution at the time proved Fritzsche not only knew of the extermination of European Jews but also "played an important part in bringing [Nazi crimes] about," and would have resulted in his conviction and execution.
+Fritzsche was classified as Group I (Major Offenders) by a denazification court, which sentenced him to nine years of hard labor in a labor camp on 31 January 1947.
+He was released under an amnesty in September 1950.
 He married his second wife, Hildegard Springer, in 1950.
-He died of cancer in 1953.
-His wife died the same year.
+Fritzsche died of cancer in 1953.
+His wife died by suicide the same year.

-Fritzsche along with Speer and Schirach were eventually communed by Lutheran Pastor Henry F. Gerecke and were administered the Eucharist.
+Fritzsche, along with Albert Speer and Baldur von Schirach, were eventually communed by Lutheran Pastor Henry F. Gerecke and were administered the Eucharist.

+According to British intelligence, Fritzsche was part of the Naumann Circle in the early 1950s, a group of ex-Nazis who aimed to infiltrate the Free Democratic Party and eventually restore the Nazi state.